 Aardvarks are classified as omnivores, but they are far more specialised than that.
 They are truly insectivores, consuming termites and ants exclusively.
-When food is scarce and they are forced to aardvarks will eat other soft-bodied insects or wild melons.
-Aardvarks have an excellent sense of smell which they use to find food, and wonderful hearing which they use to keep from becoming food.
+When food is scarce and they are forced to, aardvarks will eat other soft-bodied insects or wild melons.
+Aardvarks have an excellent sense of smell which they use to find food, and wonderful hearing which they use to avoid becoming food themselves!

 The aardvark’s entire body is built around eating termites.
 Their strong, shovel-shaped claws are hard enough to break through the outer crusts of termite mounds.
 Their 1 ½ foot long sticky tongue can extend down tunnels and chambers, lapping up the insects inside.
 When confronted with a particularly large mound, the aardvark will stand on its back legs, bracing itself with its thick, tapering tail, much as a kangaroo would.

 The aardvark’s head is elongated and its snout has hairs and fleshy folds that can close, keeping dirt, dust and insects out.
-The aardvark has an unusual ability in that it can seal its nostrils to keep dust and insects from invading its snout.
-The aardvark’s skin is extremely tough, protecting it from the bites and stings of its prey.
+The aardvark has an unusual ability to seal its nostrils to keep dust and insects from invading its snout.
+Its skin is extremely tough, protecting it from the bites and stings of its prey.

 SIZE RELATIVE TO A 6-FT MAN:

 Female aardvarks typically give birth to one newborn each year.
-The young remain with their mother for about six months before moving out and digging their own burrows, which can be extensive dwellings with many different openings.
+The young remain with their mother for about six months before moving out and digging their own burrows, which can be extensive dwellings with many different entries and exits.